-Lina Ghotmeh — Architecture is a critically acclaimed, international firm of architects, designers, and researchers based in Paris, with a multi-disciplinary approach.
-The firm was established by French-Lebanese architect Lina Ghotmeh, co-founder of the former DGT Architects.
-Lina Ghotmeh is emerging as one of the industry’s leading international practitioners, having recently completed a number of award-winning projects, including the Estonian National Museum (Grand Prix Afex 2016, nominee of the Mies Van Der Rohe Award 2017).
+Lina Ghotmeh — Architecture is a critically acclaimed, international firm of architects, designers, and researchers based in Paris.
+The firm was established by French Lebanese architect Lina Ghotmeh.
+Lina Ghotmeh is one of the industry’s leading international practitioners, having completed several award-winning projects, including the Estonian National Museum, winner of the AFEX Grand Prix 2016, and nominee of the Mies Van Der Rohe Award 2017.

-Lina Ghotmeh herself was selected by the European Architects Review as one of 10 'Visionary Architects for a New Decade' in 2010.
-In addition she has won further awards including the AJAP Prize of the French Ministry of Culture in 2008, and the Prix Dejean of the French Academy of Architecture in 2016.
-She is actively involved in the academic world and has taught and lectured in schools and institutions across the world, including Ecole Spéciale d'Archirecture, Columbia University, The Royal College of Arts, and Parsons School, to name but a few.
+Lina Ghotmeh herself was selected by the European Architects Review as one of 10 “Visionary Architects for a New Decade”.
+She has won awards including the AJAP Prize of the French Ministry of Culture in 2008, the Dejean Prize of the French Academy of Architecture in 2016, the Cardin Award of the French Fine Arts Academy in 2019, the Tamayouz “Woman of Outstanding Achievement” Award in 2020, the prestigious Schelling Foundation Architecture Prize in 2021.